1999dipu/Partner_Store_ranking_sytem/README.md

 ```
 ## STEPS TO EXECUTE THE CODE: (as per Windows)
 ```
-1. Open command prompt in your system.
+1.Open command prompt in your system.

-2. Create an empty directory on your system.
+2.Create an empty directory on your system.

-3. Create a virtual environment inside this directory as follows:
+3.Create a virtual environment inside this directory as follows:

              -python -m venv venv // virtual env created